mcmtroffaes/homepage/posts/2013-08-19-what-is-haskell.rst

    with a compiler that expects only pure functions and immutable data, appears to be difficult, if not impossible.

-The latter is a bummer.
+Concerning the latter,
-It is wildly surprising that Haskell can work with impure functions in a sane way.
+it is wildly surprising that Haskell can work with impure functions in a sane way.
 To do so, we have to rely on a generic but very useful system called a *monad*.